claremontcoders/claremontcoders.github.io/_projects/01-turtle-time.md

 3. Tell the turtle to walk 20 steps forward by typing the command <code>turtle.forward(20);</code> in the JavaScript Console and hitting the <kbd>Enter</kbd>.
 You should see the turtle move in the direction it is pointing and a line behind it should appear.
 4. Tell the turtle to turn 90 degrees to the left by typing the command <code>turtle.left(90);</code>.
 You should see the direction that the turtle is pointing to change by 90 degrees to the turtle's left.
 5. Tell the turtle to move forward and turn again until it has drawn a square.

+## A Bigger World
+1. Open up a [blank canvas](blank-canvas){:target="_blank"} in a new browser tab.
+2. Open the JavaScript console if it is not already open in this new tab.
+3. Do all of your coding in the new tab.

 ## Make a Mistake
 Everyone makes mistakes when coding.
 So it's good to practice what happens when something goes wrong.